UtkarshRaj130/LMS_SiteSculptors/README.md

     ```
     This will create an optimized production build of your React application in the `build` directory.

 Based on the contents of your `package.json`, these steps should work for your project setup [[❞]](file-service://file-tzaTEBFV8Yq2KOiDVuORsGj2).
-If you encounter any issues, refer to the `README.md` file for any additional instructions or troubleshooting steps specific to your project.